10th minute

 – Today we speak from data, not from emotions or experiences.
 We know exactly what is happening where and when.
 We no longer need to discuss what is right or wrong.
 We can check data, says Claus Ørum, who is section manager in Supply and Service at Aarhus University Hospital (AUH).

-– In SupplyAID, we follow the product all the way.
-Have we received the product, perhaps a partial delivery, where it is located.
-When we use the product, we also know exactly which patient the product was used for.
-And we know this for all products, from the moment the order is placed until the product is used.
-We have never had that knowledge before in the hospital system – and it makes a huge difference.
+– In SupplyAID (ed. a digital inventory and logistics system), we track the item every step of the way.
+Once we’ve received the item—perhaps a partial shipment—where is it located?
+When we use the item, we also know exactly which patient it was used for.
+And we know this for every product, from the moment it’s ordered until it’s used.
+We’ve never had that kind of insight before in the hospital system—and it makes a huge difference.

 Claus Ørum holds a Master's degree in Supply Chain Management and is completing an MBA at the University of Southern Denmark.
 He has worked in logistics and purchasing his entire life and knows the importance of data.

-– I was raised in the retail and pharmaceutical industries with the knowledge that if we don't know exactly what we have and what we are working with, it is difficult to run a business.
+– I grew up in the retail and pharmaceutical industries, and I know that if we don’t know exactly what we have and what we’re working with, it’s hard to run a business.

-Working with localization is not new for Aarhus University Hospital.
-Objects that can be reused, such as wheelchairs or desks, are tagged with RFID, while SupplyAID is used for consumables and implants, something new.
+Tracking assets is nothing new for Aarhus University Hospital.
+Reusable items, such as wheelchairs or desks, are tagged with RFID, while SupplyAID is now being used for consumables and implants.

 – Location is also important in SupplyAID.
 In an operating room, the same product may need to be in several places.
 And if there is a shortage, we need to have the product moved so that it is ready in all rooms.
 In addition, we want to use the oldest products first.
 So we need to have an overview in order to be able to move around.